2006 Los Angeles Clippers: A Historic Playoff Win

 The Buffalo Braves moved west in 1977 and renamed themselves the Clippers.
 For three decades, and from San Diego to Los Angeles, they were marked by futility.
 They only made the playoffs three times and never advanced.
 The 2006 Los Angeles Clippers were the team that finally broke the drought.

-Los Angeles was built around power forward Elton Brand, who averaged 25 points/10 rebounds per game and got some first-place votes in the MVP balloting.
+Los Angeles was built around power forward Elton Brand, who averaged 25 points/10 rebounds per game and got a first-place vote in the MVP balloting.
 Sam Cassell, a 36-year-old veteran, who had rings from his days with Hakeem Olajuwon in Houston, averaged 17 points/6 assists.
 Cuttino Mobley was a good two-guard who knocked down 15ppg.
 Chris Kaman was a 7’0” center who averaged 12 points/10 rebounds.
 And while Corey Magette missed over half the season, he was good for 17ppg when healthy.

 The Clips came roaring out of the gate at 14-5.
 They beat the Cleveland Cavaliers, who were having a breakout year with a young LeBron James.
 L.A. beat the Miami Heat, who were headed for an NBA title in June.
 The Clippers knocked off the Phoenix Suns, the eventual 2-seed in the Western Conference.